LunarMoonDLCT/GalaxiXClientInstaller/README.md

 This is a simple Java-based installer for the Galaxy Client Minecraft.
 It downloads the Galaxy Client from GitHub and installs it directly into your `.minecraft` directory.

-If you use Windows to run exe files, download [JRE](https://www.java.com/en/download/manual.jsp) to run the application. if you use linux or mac os to run, open Terminal, then type the following:
+If you use Windows to run exe files, download [JRE 8](https://www.java.com/en/download/manual.jsp) to run the application. if you use linux or mac os to run, open Terminal, then type the following:
 (linux)
 ```bash